Meet Neecy Jones

 I lived through my abuse, but it wasn't until years later did I learn I was simply a survivor.
 I wanted more for my life.

-Years later a friend opened a Women's Shelter.
+In 2004, a year after my husband of 30 years died, a friend opened a Women's Shelter.
 She asked if I could volunteer some of my time to help out.
 The women who would live in the shelter were victims of domestic violence, sexual abuse and drug addiction.

 I found myself at the shelter all the time, wanting to spend as much time as I could with these women.

 The women were able to cook their own food, and boy did they cook scrumptious meals for me.
 There's no better way to bond with others than breaking bread.